 The bottom line is the sad and demoralizing scam I depict in the two pictures .
 There is doubtless some intellectual thrill apparent to the chosen, but the rest of us just see blobs.

-I will admit this sad truth, but no astronomy magazine and no rabid astronomy fan; like all the great — and lesser — fads, fraud is the first rule....
+I will advertise this sad truth, but no astronomy magazine and no rabid astronomy fan; like all the great — and lesser — fads, fraud is the first rule....

 NASA Inadvertently Comments